G-Bielokozowicz/Birdcall-Identification/README.md

 ## Anomaly detection

-Detecting anomalies in altitude and length using Isolation Forest
+Detecting anomalies in altitude and length using Isolation Forest.

 ![obraz](https://github.com/user-attachments/assets/5ae32fa7-36ae-4ea2-9bd6-e2db985daab1)

 ## Quality of recording prediction

-Predicting the quality of the recording basend on it's length, altitude, time of recording and species using XGBoost Clasifier
+Predicting the quality of the recording basend on it's length, altitude, time of recording and species using XGBoost Clasifie and RandomForest.
+Based on the precision of the prediction and low feature importance, predicting the quality based on selected features isn't really possible.

+Prediction using XGBoost:

 ![obraz](https://github.com/user-attachments/assets/6f04b403-0461-4c6e-a670-b2850d52f3c1)